Efficient Precision-Scalable Hardware for Microscaling (MX) Processing in Robotics Learning: Arithmetic Unit Innovations

 \chaoRoundTwo{\textbf{L1 Adder.} \stefnew{It is illustrated in Fig.~\ref{fig:accum_path}(a).
 For INT8/FP8/FP6 operations, the L1 adder accumulates 4-bit integer partial products with appropriate shifts, as shown in \mv{Fig.~\ref{fig:ST_mac}(a) and (b)}, to form an 8-bit output.
 For FP4 operations, it sums four different completed E3M4 multiplication results by directly shifting mantissas by their exponents, which avoids the need to find the maximum exponent first.
 This simplification leverages the limited range of E3M4 exponents (0-4) and enables significant hardware reuse, as the same integer adder serves all precision modes, \stefnew{with a 2-bit extension for FP4 mode.}}}

 \chaoRoundTwo{\textbf{L2 Adder.} As presented in Fig.~\ref{fig:accum_path}(b), the L2 adder faces different requirements across precision modes.
 While a direct shifting approach for \mv{INT accumulation in} FP8/FP6 mode would require an impractical 78-bit integer adder due to their large exponent ranges (±30 for FP8 E5M2), our implementation uses FP32 addition with a more modest 26-bit mantissa adder.
 To address the prevalence of subnormal numbers in narrow FP formats, we extend the internal mantissa bitwidth by only 2 bits rather than implementing costly normalization circuitry.
-This solution guarantees FP32-accurate addition even with non-normalized inputs while minimizing hardware overhead.} \stefnew{In this initial version, the INT8 and FP4 modes propagate through the same alignment logic as the FP8/FP6 mode.}
+This solution guarantees FP32-accurate addition even with non-normalized inputs while minimizing hardware overhead.}

-\chaoRoundTwo{\textbf{Critical Path Optimizations.} We implement precision-specific bypasses to balance delay paths across different modes \chaoRoundThree{for the L2 adder as shown in Fig.~\ref{fig:accum_path}(b)}. \mv{Both the INT8 mode and the FP4 mode have a longer critical path in the L1 adder, INT8 due to its sign-magnitude conversion, and FP4 due to the required variable shifters.
-However, both modes can bypass the alignment logic in the L2 adder, which is only needed for FP8/6}.
-This \mv{mode-specific bypassing strategy balances the critical path lengths across modes and} avoids costly delay optimization that would otherwise increase area and power consumption.}
+\textbf{Critical Path Optimizations.} We implement precision-specific bypasses to balance delay paths across different modes.
+Both the INT8 mode and the FP4 mode have a longer critical path in the L1 adder, INT8 due to its sign-magnitude conversion, and FP4 due to the required variable shifters.
+However, both modes can bypass the alignment logic in the L2 adder, which is only needed for FP8/6.
+This mode-specific bypassing strategy balances the critical path lengths across modes and \stefRVSD{is implemented by the synthesis tools.}